marvelm/ObeseRabbit/README.md

-# Lively
+# ObeseRabbit

-Lively is an example of [Lift](http://liftweb.net)'s HTTP streaming capabilities.
+ObeseRabbit is an example of [Lift](http://liftweb.net)'s HTTP streaming capabilities.

 I am currently just playing with the **`StreamingResponse`** class to return a chunked response of a video.